 Atonement and the Book of Life

-To the Jewish people the Book of Life gets closed, for another year, on Yom Kippur, but in the Old Testament (Tanakh) Biblical narrative atonement was only connected to the Book [of Life] once.
+For the Jewish people, the Book of Life gets closed for another year on Yom Kippur, but in the Old Testament (Tanakh) atonement was only connected to the Book [of Life] once.

-After spending time with YHWH, Moses came down from the mountaintop to discover that while away the Hebrew people built an idol and began worshiping it.
+After spending time with YHWH, Moses came down from the mountaintop to discover that, while away, the Hebrew people had built an idol and began worshiping it.
 Moses was devastated but he continued to stand as an advocate for his people.
 He wanted to save them:

 On the next day Moses said to the people, “You yourselves have committed a great sin; and now I am going up to YHWH, perhaps I can make atonement [a’kap’rah] for your sin.”